 The majors in this area are now Spotify, Apple Music, and Google Play Music.
 But, music streaming is a shaky area so we can't expect zero competition since young challengers are constantly encroaching the market and can easily surpass the leaders.

-Today, we are taking a look at Google Play Music vs. Spotify vs. LOOP comparison.
+Today, we are taking a look at Google Play Music vs. Spotify vs. VOX Cloud comparison.
 The latter is a newcomer, but it can quickly become a streaming boss.
 Anyway, they all have pros and cons, so let's start.

 Google Play Music